dlac101/StatsView/README.md

 # StatsView

-A real-time system and network statistics dashboard for SmartOS residential gateways (Adtran/SmartRG).
-Replaces the stock Netdata WebUI with a purpose-built interface integrated into the SmartOS JUCI Dashboard.
+A real-time system and network statistics dashboard for SmartOS residential gateways.
+A purpose-built interface integrated into the SmartOS JUCI Dashboard.
 Built as vanilla HTML/CSS/JS with no build step.

 ![StatsView Advanced](screenshots/statsview-advanced.png)